Skip to navigation Skip to content

 Instances when the Care - Review of Decision Rcvd intray does not generate

-Child Support may become aware that a Centrelink review of a care percentage or an AAT review of a Centrelink decision has been finalised without an intray generating.
+Child Support may become aware that a Centrelink review of a care percentage or an ART review of a Centrelink decision has been finalised without an intray generating.
 Investigate and apply the decision to the Child Support assessment following the same processing steps.

-If a non-mutual customer requested a review or appeal and/or there is no record in CUBA, ask for the date the review was lodged with Centrelink/the AAT.
+If a non-mutual customer requested a review or appeal and/or there is no record in CUBA, ask for the date the review was lodged with Centrelink/the ART.
 See Centrelink - Child Support information exchange for more information.

 2